Miitomo: Features

+Development

-DevelopmentMiitomo was initially announced on October 25, 2015.
+Miitomo was initially announced on October 25, 2015.
 Nintendo partnered with DeNA to leverage their understanding of mobile platforms as part of Nintendo's push for development on mobile devices, who were responsible for the service's infrastructure and My Nintendo integration.
 The app was first released in Nintendo's home market of Japan on March 17, 2016, and was later released in Western territories on March 31, 2016.
 The development team was headed up by Tomodachi Life's core developers, under the supervision of Super Metroid director Yoshio Sakamoto.
 Additionally, Nintendo announced plans to update the app further beyond the launch period.

 Albeit not required, users who linked their Nintendo Account to Miitomo enjoyed benefits such as cloud-saving.
 The app was released alongside the My Nintendo service respectively in all supported countries.
-Miitomo first launched in Japan on March 17, 2016, and by the end of the month, the app became officially available in all sixteen countries that were eligible for My Nintendo's pre-registration period.
+Miitomo first launched in Japan on March 17, 2016, and by the end of the month, the app became officially available in all sixteen countries that were eligible for "My Nintendo's pre-registration period.
 The app later became available in Mexico, Switzerland, and South Africa on June 30, 2016, and in Brazil on July 28, 2016.
 An update in November 2016 added five new features, enabling users to send messages to friends, customize their rooms, share their outfits with the world in "Style Central", publicly answer questions in "Answer Central", and allow for the creation of "Sidekick" Mii characters, which have their own rooms.
 Along with the major update, Miitomo launched in forty additional countries on the same day without any official announcements.

 In January 2018, Nintendo announced that the game would be discontinued, with its servers being shut down on May 9, 2018.
 Nintendo also stated that a browser-based Mii Maker tool would be created in late May following the discontinuation of Miitomo, the likes of which could be used to transfer and save Mii characters created within the app.

 Reception

 In Japan, Miitomo had one million users within three days of its launch, overtaking the instant messenger Line as the most downloaded free app on the Japanese App Store.
 In the week after its initial launch, Nintendo's shares grew by eight percent following the success of the app.
-In less than 24 hours after its worldwide launch on March 31, the app already had three million users globally, and also rose to the top of the U.S. App Store, overtaking Snapchat.
+In less than 24 hours after its worldwide launch on March 31, the app had three million users globally, and also rose to the top of the U.S. App Store, overtaking Snapchat.
 Miitomo later had 1.6 million downloads within its first four days in the United States.
 By April 2016, Miitomo had a user base of over 10 million users with 300 million conversations between friends and 20 million screenshots taken within the app itself.

 Later observations conducted by SurveyMonkey, however, found that only a quarter of the people who had downloaded it regularly opened the app by May 2016, using it half as much as Candy Crush Saga and Clash Royale.